- Agronomic: corn, potatoes, sunflower

 - Sustainable Communities: community planning, leadership development, public participation, urban/rural integration, community services, employment opportunities, community development

--Solicit participation for a Food Systems Working Group
+1. Solicit participation for a Food Systems Working Group.

--Increase the current network of 20 farmers to build local food system
+3. Increase the current network of 20 famers to build local food system.

--Establish a “locally grown” marketing campaign that celebrates the region’s unique cultural heritage
+5. Establish a “Locally Grown” marketing campaign that celebrates the region’s unique cultural heritage.